 Purchased new specialty equipment for our custodial team to enable regular deep-cleaning.

-Enhanced cleaning and disinfection of all ductwork, vents, grates, classrooms and hallways.
+Enhanced cleaning and disinfection of all ductwork, vents, grates, classrooms, and hallways.

 More frequent cleaning during the day of high touch areas.

-Expanding existing UV lights in HVAC ductwork to improve air purification and adding ionization systems.
+Expanded existing UV lights in HVAC ductwork to improve air purification and adding ionization systems.

-Replacing ceiling tiles and lighting in Lower School
+Replaced ceiling tiles and lighting in Lower School

-Adding portable air filtration units with HEPA filters and fans in order to improve air circulation.
+Added portable air filtration units with HEPA filters and fans in order to improve air circulation.